-This court has maintained the high international recognition which it has received for its achievements - the efficiency of its unique structure as an adjunct of the District Court, and as a world leader in individual case management; its alternative dispute resolution process; its efficient management of expert evidence; its regional service and the commitment of its judges to ongoing review and reform.
-During the year the Court celebrated its 50th anniversary, an event marked with a formal dinner organised with the support of the Queensland Bar Association, the Queensland Law Society and the Queensland Environmental Law Association.
+This court has maintained the high international recognition which it has received for its achievements the efficiency of its unique structure as an adjunct of the District Court, and as a world leader in individual case management; its alternative dispute resolution process; its efficient management of expert evidence; its regional service and the commitment of its judges to ongoing review and reform.
+During the year the Court hosted the biennial conference of the Australasian Planning and Environment Courts and Tribunals (ACPECT).
+This important conference brings together judges and tribunal members from like jurisdictions across Australia and New Zealand and this was only the second occasion upon which this event was held in Queensland.
+The conference was enormously successful and much credit for that outcome must go to the organising committee chaired by Judge Michael Rackemann.
+The court acknowledges with gratitude the efforts of the Director-General of the Department of Justice and Attorney-General, Mr David Mackie, in securing funding contribution to enable the conference to proceed.